Aitia-IIOT/ah5-docs-java-spring/docs/help/service-security.md

 ## Security Policies

-The Service Security Policy must be defined during service registration for each [interface](./definitions.md#service-interface) of the given [service](./definitions.md#microservice-or-service) by every provider System.
+The Service Security Policy must be defined during service registration for each [interface](./definitions.md#service-interface) of the given [service](./definitions.md#microservice-or-service).

 > See the **register** operation of [serviceDiscovery](../core_systems/service_registry.md#servicediscovery) service.